thousandeyes/appd-integration-reference/custom-monitor/readme.md

 * This extension uses a Standalone Machine Agent.
 For more details on downloading these products, please visit https://docs.appdynamics.com/display/PRO45/Extensions+and+Custom+Metrics.
 The extension needs to be able to connect to ThousandEyes and AppD in order to collect and send metrics.

-**Note** - The ThousandEyes Monitor Machine Agent does NOT need to run in the same environemnt as your application.
+The ThousandEyes Monitor Machine Agent does not need to run in the same environemnt as your application.
+When using Custom Metrics, you can only associate a machine agient (the ThousandEyes Monitor) with one applicaiton.
+Therefore, if you want to associate metrics with an application you're monitoring, you must deploy one ThousandEyes Machine Agent extension for each applicaiton.
+Alternatively, using a "dummy app" allows monitoring multiple applications with one machine agent.

-**Note** - When using Custom Metrics, you must deploy a separate machine agent for each Application you want to monitor.
-Using Analytics you can monitor multiple applications with a single Machine Agent.
+Analytics can monitor multiple applications with a single Machine Agent.

-## Manual Setup
+## Setup and Usage

-### Get the ThousandEyes Monitor Code
+### Get the Code

 If you're installing on an existing Machine Agent you can clone the GitHub repo or pull the zip archive using `wget`.
 Make sure `MACHINE_AGENT_HOME` is set.